holochain/docs-pages/archive/design-process-express.md

 * **Who is allowed to join your application's network?** Existing members of a DHT accept and reject new members by [validating](../glossary/#validation-rule) their [agent ID](../glossary/#agent-id) entry.
 * **What credentials do they need to provide in order to gain access?** The agent ID entry contains the user's public key and any extra information needed to grant entry.
 * **Who is responsible for distributing and vouching for those credentials?** Validators need to know how to determine whether a credential is valid.
-How does the app define a valid credential---a signature from a single authority or an existing member of the network, a third-party verifier, or a hard-coded list of pre-approved public keys?
+How does the app define a valid credential --- a signature from a single authority or an existing member of the network, a third-party verifier, or a hard-coded list of pre-approved public keys?
 * **Do you need to break your back-end into separate DHTs for fine-grained read access?** When a user becomes a member of a network, they're allowed to read all of its public data, so you may need to create a DNA for each class of access privileges.
 * **What kinds of data is a user [allowed to create, update, or delete](#3-6-create-validation-rules-for-your-entries-links-and-delete-update-actions)?** While reads are unrestricted within a network, writes are controlled through validation rules that can be applied differently for different types of data or classes of user.
 * **What kinds of data should be [private](../glossary/#private-entry)?** A user can store private data on their source chain and share it with other users via encrypted [node-to-node messaging](../glossary/#node-to-node-message).